-This chapter applies to AHCCCS Complete Care (ACC), Arizona Long Term Care System/Elderly and Physically Disabled (ALTCS/EPD), Mercy Department of Child Safety Comprehensive Health Plan (Mercy Care DCS CHP), Department of Economic Security/Division of Developmental Disabilities (DES/DDD), and Regional Behavioral Health Authority (RBHA) contracted Providers.
-The purpose of this chapter is to describe provider requirements, expectations, and recommendations in developing the workforce.
+This chapter applies to AHCCCS Complete Care (ACC), ALTCS/EPD, DCS CHP, DES/DDD (DDD), and RBHA contracted providers.
+The purpose of this chapter is to describe provider requirements, expectations and recommendations in developing the workforce.
 Initiatives in this chapter align with AHCCCS Workforce Development Policy [ACOM 407](#).